I suggest that you look into a persisted value.

 Possible Recipe

-1. Add a constant field and value to the both pipeline inputs, say "kafka-vn" => "kvn".
+- Add a constant field and value to the both pipeline inputs, say "kafka-vn" => "kvn".

-2. Create a csv file, say /tmp/logstash-kafka/kafka-version.csv with the following contents kvn, 0.
+- Create a csv file, say

-3. In the kafka pipeline add a translate filter that reads the csv file from above.
-Use a low refresh interval, 1 second perhaps. destination is "old-kvn"; field is "kafka-vn".
-You should now have a field called old-kvn that hold the value read from the file.
+/tmp/logstash-kafka/kafka-version.csvwith the following contentskvn, 0. - In the kafka pipeline add a translate filter that reads the csv file from above.
+Use a low refresh interval, 1 second perhaps.

-5. In the above conditional section, use the exec output to echo the latest version number to the file above in the same format kvn, <latest version>.
-Read the exec docs.
+old-kvnvalue is different from the value of the field that hold the latest kafka version number. - In the above conditional section, use the exec output to echo the latest version number to the file above in the same format

-6. You should be able to see this file change if you run the kafka pipeline on its own.
+kvn, <latest version>.
+Read the exec docs. - You should be able to see this file change if you run the kafka pipeline on its own.

-8 Use this new field current-kvn to set the index in the ES output.
+8 Use this new fieldcurrent-kvnto set the index in the ES output.

 If the 1 second latency is too high then, after you get this working, you could try using the jdbc_streaming filter (with caching turned off) to do the lookup from a local file based sqlite db.
 Updating the db will need exec output still.
 See https://stackoverflow.com/q/29044340/5349531